neuroscience · biochemistry · too many side projects · too little time

 medical knowledge retrieval

 Retrieval-augmented generation system for medical literature.
 Ingest clinical papers as PDFs, chunk them semantically, embed into ChromaDB, then query with natural language.
-Retrieval pipeline does hybrid search (dense + sparse), cross-encoder reranking, and grounded answer generation with source citations.
-Built for my own study sessions.
-Ask it a question about pharmacology and get an answer with the exact paper and page number.
+Hybrid search with cross-encoder reranking and grounded answer generation with source citations.

 Vision: Ask a question, get the paper and page number.